Islam Dulatov

-Islam Dulatov (born August 2, 1998) is a German mixed martial artist and professional fashion model of Chechen descent.
+Islam Dulatov (born August 2, 1998) is a German mixed martial artist and professional fashion model.
 He is currently competing in the welterweight division of the Ultimate Fighting Championship (UFC).

 Background

 Dulatov was born in the small town of Urus-Martan, Chechnya, Russia.
 He grew up in a large family with six brothers, being the middle child.
 During the turbulent years of the Second Chechen War, Dulatov's family frequently moved across the region, including to Shali and Grozny, in search of safety.
 Due to the ongoing insurgency, the Dulatov brothers had little opportunity to attend school.
 Instead, they spent much of their time outdoors, engaging in bodyweight workouts and helping their parents by unloading trucks to support the family financially.

 In December 2007, the family relocated to Germany as war refugees.
 Initially, Dulatov and his brothers struggled to adapt to their new environment, particularly in school, where the language barrier posed a significant challenge.
 However, participating in sports and training in mixed martial arts played a crucial role in helping them adjust.
 It not only aided their socialization but also gave them the confidence to stand up for themselves during confrontations and fights.